-One of the big open challenges in the current framework is to push the diophantine application further towards arbitrary dimension, and thus to get a full, Hensel minimal analogue of the results by Pila-Wilkie \cite{PW}.
-Other main challenges are further developments of the geometry, like t-stratifications building on and extending \refI{sec:t-strat}.
-It may also be interesting to compare the notions of Hensel minimal structures with distal expansions on valued fields as studied recently in \cite{ACGZ}.
-We conclude the paper with some related open questions.
+We end the paper with some open questions.
+One of the big challenges in the current framework is to push our diophantine application further towards arbitrary dimension, and thus to get a full, Hensel minimal analogue of the results by Pila-Wilkie \cite{PW}.
+Other main challenges are further developments of the geometry, like t-stratifications building on and extending \cite[Section~5.5]{CHR}.
+It may also be interesting to compare the notions of Hensel minimal structures with distal expansions on valued fields, as studied recently in \cite{ACGZ}.